DrTimothyAldenDavis/SuiteSparse/CHOLMOD/SuiteSparse_metis/README.txt

     the right library is linked.

 (3) The files metis-5.1.0/GKlib/GKLib.h and metis-5.1.0/GKlib/memory.c have
-    been modified to disable the signal-handing in METIS.
-METIS runs out of memory, but they break MATLAB (you will get a segfault).
-This change is essential if METIS is to be used in MATLAB.
+    been modified to disable the signal-handling in METIS, which is used when METIS runs out of memory.

-(4) The abs and iabs functions in the original metis-5.1.0/libmetis/parmetis.c
+(4) The abs and iabs functions in the original metis-5.1.0 give compiler
-    and metis-5.1.0/libmetis/balance.c give compiler warnings when IDXTYPEWIDTH is 64, so they have been replaced with a type-agnostic macro, ABS.
-This is just a compiler warning, so the fix is optional.
+    warnings when IDXTYPEWIDTH is 64, so they have been replaced with a static inline function, SuiteSparse_metis_abs64.

-(5) Minor formatting changes have been made to avoid compiler warnings of
+(5) Warnings disabled to avoid compiler warnings of
     misleading indentation (getopt.c, csr.c).

 (6) The malloc/calloc/realloc/free functions have been replaced with